Mistress Kanan Is Devilishly Easy: Characters

+A nurse from the Tama Municipal Votive Academy.

 Media

 Manga

 Written and illustrated by Nonco, Mistress Kanan Is Devilishly Easy began serialization in Kodansha's shōnen manga magazine Weekly Shōnen Magazine on June 1, 2022.
-The series' chapters have been collected into eleven volumes as of October 2025.
+The series' chapters have been collected into fourteen volumes as of August 2026.

 In October 2025, Seven Seas Entertainment announced that they had licensed the series for English publication in a 2-in-1 omnibus release.
 The first omnibus volume is set to release in July 2026.